popey/popey.com-blog/content/post/2024/04/today-is-my-birthday-i-got-adhd.md

 1) Do nothing.
 I seemingly made it to ~50 years old without a diagnosis.
 Maybe I don't need to do anything more about this.
 2) Pay ~£2K for an immediate private diagnosis appointment.
 3) Go on the NHS waiting list for anything up to three years for an initial appointment with a specialist.
 4) Get an NHS referral to a 3rd party partner healthcare provider.
+So-called "[Right to choose](https://www.england.nhs.uk/wp-content/uploads/2017/03/patient-leaflet-digital.pdf)"
 5) Self-refer to a private provider on a waiting list.

 I figured that while yes, I have successfully attained over 50 solar orbits, I would like some closure on the issue.
 It wasn't urgent enough to pay *Apple-Laptop-levels* of private costs, but more urgent than "*After both the next Summer and Winter Olympic games*".